jumpingjoy/watchnationpro/fossil-sport-review.md

 #### How well are gym activities tracked in Fossil Sport?

-Use the Workout app for all kinds of exercise, indoor and outdoor.
-Default workouts available in Apple watch are Walk, Running, Cycling, Elliptical, Rower, Stair Stepper, HIIT, Hiking, Yoga, Functional Strength Training, Dance, Cooldown, Core training, Swimming, etc. Manually you can add workouts out of your interest and needs.
-If you are using a wheelchair manually, you can use wheelchair walk pace and outdoor wheelchair run pace options.
-In each workout, speed and distance, elevation, and other metrics according to the workouts' nature are shown on the display while performing the particular workout.
+Fit app is used for tracking all your workouts indoor and outdoor.
+The Google Fit app meets your expectations in fitness.
+There is no proprietary app for fitness.

 ### Fossil Sport Review: Training Plans and Post Training Analysis Related Features
 {% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

-#### How well the running Activity is monitored on Fossil Sport?
+#### How well the GPS Speed and Distance is monitored on Fossil Sport?

 Our rating: ★★★★☆ | 🙂

-There is an option for indoor runs such as treadmill run and outdoor run options to specify metrics based on that.
-Even though blood oxygen level is a common fitness tool, it is very helpful to runners, too, specifically.
+GPS measurements are accurate and performs fairly well.
+But it took a minute in Google Fit app to get GPS after choosing a workout.

 #### How good is the Auto/Manual Lap in Fossil Sport?

 Our rating: ★★★★☆ | 🙂

-You can add a lap in any workout by tapping double time on the screen.
-While tapping double time on the screen, you can get the segment summary on the screen metrics such as each lap or distance.
+Yes.
+But during test, we could find variations in its logging by around 10 percent.

 #### How good is the Auto-scroll of training data in Fossil Sport?

 Our rating: ★☆☆☆☆ | 😭

 Auto-scrolling is not available in Fossil Sport.
-You can use the digital crown for scrolling manually.

 #### How well activity history is saved in Fossil Sport

 Our rating: ★★★★☆ | 🙂

 Yes.
-In the Fitness App, You can see the activity data and details of the current day.
+Google Fit app stores exercise history, other stats which was shared from other connected apps.
+You can get details of any activity by choosing date, day, month.

 #### How well can the training data be customized in the Fossil Sport?
 Our rating: ★★★★☆ | 🙂

 Yes.
-In the workout of watch app on your iPhone, you can customize by tapping on "Customize" to edit.
+It can be customized in Google Fit app in the watch.
+After opening the app, tap “Journal” which shows all the activities.
+Choose the one which you want to change and tap “edit” to edit the activity data.

 ### Fossil Sport Review: Sports Activity: Running Related Features